Inducibility of 4-vertex tournaments: Introduction

 \section{Introduction}

 One of the central questions in extremal graph theory is to maximize the number of induced copies of a given graph $H$ in a larger host graph on a fixed number of vertices.
-For a graph $G$, we denote the number of vertices by $|H|$.
-For this, let $I(H,G)$ be the number of vertex subsets of $G$ which induce a graph isomorphic to $H$, and let
+Denoting the number of vertices by of a graph $G$ by $|G|$, let $I(H,G)$ be the number of vertex subsets of $G$ which induce a graph isomorphic to $H$, and let